-If you breach the data protection rights of your staff, this could automatically breach other duties you owe them.
-For example, a serious breach of data protection and privacy rights could amount to a breach of contract as a result of failure in the duty to maintain trust and confidence, or it could even be constructive dismissal.
+If you breach your staff’s data protection rights this could automatically breach other duties you owe them.
+For example, a serious breach of data protection and privacy rights could amount to a breach of contract as a result of a failure to meet the duty to maintain trust and confidence.
+A breach could even be constructive dismissal.
 For more information, read Data protection.

-Openness is key; you should tell employees the types of data you might collect about them and what you do with it in an Employee privacy notice, also known as a 'fair processing statement'.
+Openness is key.
+You should tell employees the types of data you might collect about them and what you do with it in an Employee privacy notice, also known as a 'fair processing statement'.
 This statement details how you collect, use, retain and disclose personal information.